 During the debate of amendments, sponsors can caucus separately to discuss further changes they may want to make in the text.
 If all the sponsors agree to make any changes to the resolution, they must inform the Committee Secretary so that these changes can be reviewed by the non-sponsors (the non-sponsors can propose further amendments to the new text if they so wish).

 It is important to understand that during the informal consultation process, the sponsors are the gatekeepers of what goes in the resolution.
 No changes can be made to the text without the sponsors approving it.
 If they fail to come to agreement on a change that the non-sponsors wish to make, the facilitator can assist in getting the sponsors and non-sponsors to show some flexibility in their positions.
 If consensus cannot be reached after these efforts, one or more non-sponsors can request that the resolution be put to a vote in the final formal meeting.
-When this happens, the sponsors lose control over their resolution because the non-sponsors can also put their amendments to a vote in the final formal meeting and have the Committee decide what goes into the resolution.
+When this happens, the sponsors lose control over their resolution because the non-sponsors can also put their amendments to a vote in the final formal Committee meeting.
 This helps to incentivize the sponsors to make compromises during informal consultations.

 When agreement is reached on whether to accept, withdraw or revise the wording of every amendment that has been proposed, then consensus has been achieved and there is no need to take a vote.
 The purpose of the consensus-building process is to give the delegates an opportunity to work together to find common ground to ensure that most, if not all, of the Member States will implement the recommendations put forth in a resolution.
 If consensus cannot be reached, one of the non-sponsors can request that the resolution be put to a vote in the final formal Committee meeting.